mpivaa/react-allow/README.md

   user: {
     roles: {
       app: 'user', // system-wide role, doesn't need an additional `id` to be resolved
-      organization: { 1: 'admin' } // the user role for all organizations he belongs }
+      organization: { 1: 'admin' } // the role for all organizations the user belongs }
   }
 }